mkdoc/mkql/doc/readme/guide.md

 ### Adjacent Sibling Combinator

-The adjacent sibling combinator is supported.
-Select all lists that are directly preceeded by a paragraph:
+The adjacent sibling combinator is supported; select all lists that are directly preceeded by a paragraph:

 ```css
 p + ul